oam-dev/spec/CONTRIBUTING.md

 ### How to Contribute a Patch

-Like any good open source project, we use Pull Requests (PRs) to track code changes.
-To submit a change to the specification:
+We use Pull Requests (PRs) to track code changes.
+To submit a change to the project:

-1. Fork the repo, modify the specification to address the issue.
+1. Fork the repo, modify the project to address the issue.
 2. Pick an open issue from the [issue list](https://github.com/oam-dev/spec/issues) and claim it in the comments.
 After approval fix the issue and send us a pull request (PR).
 3. Or you can create a new issue.
 A community member will get back to you and, if approved, you can fix the issue and send a pull request.
 4. Please go through our issue list first (open as well as closed) and make sure the issue you are reporting does not replicate an issue already reported.
 If you have issues on multiple pages, report them separately.
 Do not combine them into a single issue.